-We'll discuss three of those methods in this article and leave it up to the individual as to which method to use.
+We’ll discuss three of those methods in this article.

 The first method of measuring weightlifting intensity is to base it solely on the amount of load being lifted.
-In short, someone lifting 200 pounds for five reps would be engaging in a more intense exercise than someone else lifting 100 pounds for three reps.
+In short, someone lifting 200 pounds for five reps would be engaging in a more intense exercise than someone else of the same size, weight, and fitness level lifting 100 pounds for three reps.

-However, in order to make the comparison one must also determine what the maximum lifting capacity is for the individual.
-In your case, what is the most amount of weight you can lift in a single rep, with good form?
-Whatever that amount of weight is, that's considered the maximum load for you.
+In order to make an accurate comparison, one must determine what the maximum lifting capacity is for the individual.
+In your case, what is the highest amount of weight you can lift in a single rep, with good form?
+Whatever that amount of weight is, that’s considered the maximum load for you.

-Let's just say it is 100 pounds for the bench press.
-If you were successfully lifting 75 lbs. for five reps, your weightlifting intensity for that exercise would be 75%.
+Let’s say your maximum load is 100 pounds for the bench press.
+If you were successfully lifting 75 pounds for five reps, your weightlifting intensity for that exercise would be 75%.

-If you up the weight on the bar to 85 lbs., your intensity would be measured at 85%.
-In other words, load-based intensity measures how much weight you can lift for a reasonable number of repetitions, as a percentage of your maximum load.
+If you up the weight on the bar to 85 pounds, your intensity would be measured at 85%.
+In other words, load-based intensity measures how much weight you can lift for a reasonable number of repetitions as a percentage of your maximum load.

-HIT is an acronym which stands for High Intensity Training, a highly controversial method of weight training which has been around for the last several decades.
+HIT is an acronym that stands for High-Intensity Training, a highly controversial method of weight training which has been around for the last several decades.
 HIT involves lifting weights with the goal of causing complete muscle failure at the end of the session.
-In other words, if you chose to do five reps of a particular exercise, HIT dictates that you lift a load which causes complete muscle failure on the fifth rep. Complete muscle failure means that you can no longer lift the weight successfully or in good form.
+In other words, if you chose to do five reps of a particular exercise, HIT dictates that you lift a load which causes complete muscle failure on the fifth rep. Complete muscle failure means that you can no longer lift the weight successfully or with good form.

 The reason this measurement of weightlifting intensity is so controversial lies in the fact that loads must constantly be increased.
 Since there is no baseline like there is with the previous load-based intensity measurement, this method tends to be somewhat unreliable.

-Perhaps the best method of measuring weightlifting intensity is to do so medically, because it relies on the individual's response to exercise rather than the physical properties of the equipment being used.
-To measure weightlifting intensity medically, one only need to measure heart rate at the end of an individual session.
+Perhaps the best method of measuring weightlifting intensity is to do so medically because it relies on the individual’s response to exercise rather than the physical properties of the equipment being used.
+To measure weightlifting intensity medically, one only needs to measure their heart rate at the end of an individual session.
 Like a load-based measurement, a medical measurement is based on the heart rate as the percentage of maximum heart rate.